2022/2023 MAPPING OF THE EUROPEAN DOCTORATE IN DESIGN

 Intellectual Output - Open Educational Resource (OER)

-Intellectual Outputs 1 to 5 were translated into an OER that was launched to the academic community on 15 June 2023.
+Intellectual Outputs 1 to 5 were translated into an OER that was launched to the academic community in summer 2023.
 In compliance with EU project requirements, there is agreement to maintain the OER website for two years after completion of the project (to 29 June 2025).